 This Jurassic Park-themed Power Wheels ATV is, hands-down, one of the most remarkable models out there.
 The body of the vehicle includes velociraptor parts, including fearsome claws and a biting head.
-Though this ATV might be too scary for some riders, it’s bound to intrigue more adventurous kids and help with imaginative play.
+Though this ATV might be too scary for some riders, it’s bound to intrigue more adventurous boys and girls and help with imaginative play.

 With contoured wheels and a maximum speed of 6 mph (9.65 kph), this Power Wheels ATV is one of the best for multiple terrains, including grass.
 It also happens to be an affordable option, which is why I believe it’s the best value pick.

 Bottom Line: With a unique design and a powerful motor, this ATV-style Power Wheels vehicle is one of the fastest options.
 Thanks to its contoured wheels, it’s also one of the most competitive options for grassy terrains.
 Even better, it’s a creative toy that offers plenty of imaginative play.